Pharkie/ESP32-C3-OLED-Demo/README.md

 8. **Gradient Test** - Dithered gradient effect using pixel patterns
 9. **QR Code** - Links to this GitHub repository (scannable with QR apps)

-## Pre-built Firmware
+## Install via Firmware

-Flash the pre-built firmware :
+Download the pre-built firmware caled 'firmware.bin' available from the Releases page on Github, then flash it to your device using one of these options:

 ### Option 1: Using esptool.py